gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changed default value for TestNGOptions.useDefaultListeners

 The default value for TestNGOptions.useDefaultListeners has changed from `true` to `false` as Gradle now generates test results and reports for JUnit and TestNG.

+### Updated default versions of Checkstyle, CodeNarc, and FindBugs

+* Checkstyle plugin: default Checkstyle version changed from 5.5 to 5.6.
+* CodeNarc plugin: default CodeNarc version changed from 0.16.1 to 0.18.
+* FindBugs plugin: default FindBugs version changed from 2.0.1 to 2.0.2.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.